-So, how to securely share Google Photos via MultCloud's "Private Share"?
+So, how to securely share iCloud Photos via MultCloud's "Private Share"?

 Step 1: Sign up with your name and email.
 Then click "Create Account".
 You can also authorize login directly with your Google and Facebook accounts.

 Step 2: Click "Add Cloud" under the "My Cloud Drives" sidebar menu.
 Then select the iCloud Photos icon on the left.

-Step 3: Allow MultCloud to access your Google Photos account in the pop-up window.
+Step 3: Finish the two-factor authentication process to allow MultCloud to access your Photos in iCloud account in the pop-up window.

 - MultCloud supports adding more than 30+ cloud drives.
 If necessary, you can add all your cloud drive accounts to better manage multiple cloud storage accounts.

 - If you want to share photos from other cloud accounts, just click the cloud you added earlier in the My Cloud Drives list and select the folder you want to share.

-Step 4: Check the box in front of the folder.
+Step 4: Check the box in front of the photos or entire albums you want to share with family or friends.
 Then right-click the folder, and select "Share" in the pop-up window.

 Step 5: Select a sharing mode in the pop-up window.
 Then click the purple button "Create Share".
 To share your photos more securely or privately, you need to select the "Private Share" mode.